KayLerch/alexa-utterance-generator/README.md

 <a name="31"></a>
 ### **3.1 .grammar syntax for sample utterance definitions**

-All your sample utterances will be defined in one text files with file ending _*.grammar_ which needs to be stored in the [/src/main/resources/utterances/](/src/main/resources/utterances/) folder in this project.
-The format of these files is very easy to read also for non-techies like Designers who likely own user experience in your project.
+All your sample utterances will be defined in one text files with file ending _*.grammar_ The format of these files is very easy to read also for non-techies like Designers who likely own user experience in your project.
 You are basically defining all intents for your Alexa skill (including the[AMAZON-builtin intents](https://developer.amazon.com/de/docs/custom-skills/standard-built-in-intents.html)) followed by a colon and assigned sample utterances in (optionally) grammar style.
 You only need to reference the intent name once as all following lines up to the next intent definition are assigned to that last defined intent.

 ```xml
 AMAZON.StopIntent: